Match Ticker

 In a statement released on the EA website, Brian Hayes, Creative Director of UFC 4, announced that Ultimate Team won’t be included in UFC 4 and revealed the reasons behind the decision.

-“We spent lots of time and resources in UFC 2 and UFC 3 to make it fun and engaging, but the feedback we received directly and through player data was that it still isn’t as engaging as we intended for it to be.
+“the team spent lots of time and resources in UFC 2 and UFC 3 to make it fun and engaging, but the feedback the team received directly and through player data was that it still isn’t as engaging as the team intended for it to be.

-Speaking of player data; we see, overwhelmingly, less interest in UFC Ultimate Team compared to other titles.
-Lots of people played it and some still do – but the large majority of our fans prefer to spend their time elsewhere.
-That fact is loud and clear through our game data and couldn’t be ignored.
+Speaking of player data; the team see, overwhelmingly, less interest in UFC Ultimate Team compared to other titles.
+Lots of people played it and some still do – but the large majority of the fans prefer to spend their time elsewhere.
+That fact is loud and clear through the game data and couldn’t be ignored.

 Looking at the number of players engaging with UFC Ultimate Team compared to the amount of resources required to develop and support the mode, the math just didn’t make sense.
 Even to port it from UFC 3 to UFC 4 without any material changes or improvements required significant time and effort, let alone revamping the mode to make it more fun and engaging.